mattstyles/raid/packages/raid-addons/readme.md

 `<String> => <Array<Function>> => <Function <state, event>>`

-Squash adds several update functions to the same events and runs them sequentially meaning that order can be important.
+Squash adds several update functions to the same event and runs them sequentially meaning that order can be important.

 ```js
 const signal = new Signal({